Freenove/Freenove_Micro_Rover_Extended_Projects/README.md

 ## How to download

 Please click the green "Clone or download" button, then click "Download ZIP" button in the pop-up window to download the zip file that contains all these files.
 Clicking the "Open in Desktop" button will lead you to install Github software instead of downloading these files.
-  If you have any difficulties, please send email to our support for help.
+<br>If you have any difficulties, please send email to our support for help.

 ## Files
 ### The files for this product and their introduction are as follows